Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Implement ip tables-based restrictions on the instances.
 - [ ] Install the Amazon Inspector agent on the instances.

 ### An employee accidentally exposed an AWS access key and secret access key during a public presentation.
 The company Security Engineer immediately disabled the key.
 How can the Engineer assess the impact of the key exposure and ensure that the credentials were not misused?
-(Choose two.)
+(Choose TWO)

 - [x] Analyze AWS CloudTrail for activity.
 - [ ] Analyze Amazon CloudWatch Logs for activity.